This post may contain affiliate links. Please read my disclosure policy.

 Farro in salads

-Farro is a perfect grain to use in a substantial salad like this one, which is generously distributed with chunky sweet potatoes and leafy greens.
+Farro is a perfect grain to use in a cold farro salad recipe.
+This one stands alone as a substantial salad, and it’s generously distributed with chunky sweet potatoes and leafy greens.

 The dressing is a simple balsamic vinaigrette that pairs so beautifully with the natural sugars in the sweet potatoes — it’s a match your taste buds will love!